Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ## Player Hierarchy

 The `Player Prefab` field inside of Boss Room's `NetworkManager` is populated with `PersistentPlayer` prefab.
 Netcode will spawn a PersistentPlayer per client connection, with the client designated as the owner of the prefab instance.
 All `Player Prefab` prefab instances will be migrated between scenes internally by Netcode's scene management, therefore it is not necessary to mark this object as a `DontDestroyOnLoad` object.
 This object is suitable for storing data, in some cases in the form of `NetworkVariable`s, that could be accessed across scenes (eg. name, avatar GUID, etc).
+PersistentPlayer's GameObject hierarchy is quite trivial as it is comprised of only one GameObject:

+* PersistentPlayer: a `NetworkObject` that will not be destroyed between scenes

+####CharSelect Scene
 Inside `CharSelect` scene, clients select from 8 possible avatar classes, and that selection is stored inside PersistentPlayer's `NetworkAvatarGuidState`.

+####BossRoom Scene
 Inside `BossRoom` scene, `ServerBossRoomState` spawns a `PlayerAvatar` per PersistentPlayer present.
 This `PlayerAvatar` prefab instance, that is owned by the corresponding connected client, is destroyed by Netcode when a scene load occurs (either to `PostGame` scene, or back to `MainMenu` scene), or through client disconnection.

 `ClientAvatarGuidHandler`, a `NetworkBehaviour` component residing on the `PlayerAvatar` prefab instance will fetch the validated avatar GUID from `NetworkAvatarGuidState`, and spawn a local, non-networked graphics GameObject corresponding to the avatar GUID.
 This GameObject is childed to PlayerAvatar's `PlayerGraphics` child GameObject.

-Once initialized successfully, the in-game PlayerAvatar GameObject hierarchy will look something like (in the case of a selected Archer Boy class):
+Once initialized successfully, the in-game PlayerAvatar GameObject hierarchy inside `BossRoom` scene will look something like (in the case of a selected Archer Boy class):

-* Player Avatar: the root `NetworkObject`
+* Player Avatar: a `NetworkObject` that *will* be destroyed when `BossRoom` scene is unloaded
   * Player Graphics: a child GameObject containing `NetworkAnimator` component responsible for replicating animations invoked on the server
     * PlayerGraphics_Archer_Boy: a purely graphical representation of the selected avatar class